 Step 1: The grievance shall be filed with the grievant's immediate supervisor.
-The Employer agrees to meet, in person or by telephone conference call, with the Unit Chairperson within ten (10) working days after the grievance is filed, except that the ten (10) day period may be extended to fifteen (15) working days at the request of either party or, by mutual agreement, the period may be extended beyond fifteen (15) working days.
-The supervisor or designee shall respond in writing within thirty (30) days of this meeting.
+The Employer agrees to meet, in person or by telephone conference call, with the Unit Chairperson within five (5) business days after the grievance is filed, except that the five (5) day period may be extended to ten (10) business days by mutual agreement.
+The supervisor or designee shall respond in writing within fifteen (15) business days of this meeting.
 Failure to do so shall allow the Union to move the grievance to Step 2.

-In the field, when, in the judgment of the supervisor or designee, the grievance relates to a national rather than field issue, the supervisor or designee shall move the grievance to Step 2 within ten (10) working days of the filing of the grievance or within ten (10) working days of the meeting with the grievant and the Union steward, with written notice to the Union and the grievant.
+In the field, when, in the judgment of the supervisor or designee, the grievance relates to a national rather than field issue, the supervisor or designee shall move the grievance to Step 2 within five (5) business days of the filing of the grievance or within five (5) business days of the meeting with the grievant and the Union steward, with written notice to the Union and the grievant.

-Step 2: If the Union wishes to appeal a Step 1 denial of a grievance, it shall file that appeal with the appropriate department director or designee within fourteen (14) days following the receipt of the written Step 1 denial.
-The department director or designee, the Unit Chairperson or designee and the grievant shall meet, in person or by telephone conference call, within thirty (30) days of the filing at Step 2.
-The department director or designee shall respond in writing within thirty (30) days of this meeting.
+Step 2: If the Union wishes to appeal a Step 1 denial of a grievance, it shall file that appeal with the appropriate department director or designee within five (5) business days following the receipt of the written Step 1 denial.
+The department director or designee, the Unit Chairperson or designee, and the grievant shall meet, in person or by telephone conference call, within ten (10) business days of the filing at Step 2.
+The department director or designee shall respond in writing within fifteen (15) business days of this meeting.
 Failure to do so shall allow the Union to move the grievance to arbitration.

-Any matter involving the interpretation, application, administration or alleged violation of this Agreement (except renewal of this contract), including a question of whether or not a matter is arbitrable, not satisfactorily settled with thirty (30) days of the Step 1 meeting may be submitted to final and binding arbitration by either party within forty-five (45) days after the Employer's Step 1 response pursuant to Section 4 of this Article.
-The parties shall mutually agree to name no more than three (3) professional arbitrators to serve as the arbitration panel under this Agreement.
-Any disputes that are submitted to arbitration will be submitted to a member of the panel.
-To the extent feasible, disputes will be rotated equally among the members of the panel.
-Either party may remove a member of the panel at any time, except when a grievance is pending before that member; if a member of the panel is removed, the parties shall mutually agree on a replacement.
-If mutual agreement cannot be reached at any time on the makeup of the panel, then the regular American Arbitration Association rules and procedures for selection of an arbitrator shall apply.
-The arbitrator shall not have the authority to add to, delete from amend or modify the terms of this Agreement.
+Any matter involving the interpretation, application, administration, or alleged violation of this Agreement (except renewal of this contract), including a question of whether or not a matter is arbitrable, not satisfactorily settled with fifteen (15) business days of the Step 2 meeting may be submitted to final and binding arbitration by either party within fifteen (15) business days after the Employer's Step 2 response pursuant to Section 4 of this Article.
+The parties initiating arbitration shall apply to the American Arbitration Association for appointment of an arbiter according to the Association's regular rules for selection of an arbitrator, unless the parties mutually agree on a different process for selection of an arbitrator shall not have the authority to add to, delete from amend or modify the terms of this Agreement.
 The costs of the arbitration shall be borne equally by the parties, except that no party shall be obligated to pay any part of the costs of a stenographic transcript without express consent.